FredMunene/eth-safari_2.0/RUNBOOK.md

    ```
 4. Verify health by calling `GET https://<project>.functions.supabase.co/ops-proxy` (should return `{status:"ok"}`).
 5. Roll back by redeploying the previous commit or using `supabase functions deploy ops-proxy --import-map <old>` if needed.

+### 2.6 Managing Onboarding Invites
+1. Ops app → `Invites` button opens the modal backed by Supabase reads.
+2. Create invite via proxy (`create_onboarding_invite` action).
+Copy the generated token and share it with the participant.
+3. Participants visit `/apply?token=<token>`, sign in with Privy, and submit their form (proxy action `submit_onboarding`).
+4. Review submissions as pending travel approvals inside the main dashboard.

 ## 3. Incident Playbooks